18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-1-book-travel.md

 On the **Trip Booking Information** page you must enter some general information in order to ensure that your trip gets billed to the right client and/or budget.

-***Note:** If you called Ad Trav to book travel, you'll need to open [Concur](https://travel.gsa.gov) no sooner than an hour after your initial call to AdTrav, going to the **Authorizations** tab, clicking on your authorization, and selecting **Edit Authorization**.
+***Note:** If you called Ad Trav to book travel, you'll need to open [Concur](https://travel.gsa.gov) about an hour after your initial call to AdTrav, going to the **Authorizations** tab, clicking on your authorization, and selecting **Edit Authorization**.
 This will open up the document, where you can go to the **General** tab and see the fields that are presented below:

 ### How to Complete Your Trip Information